nerves-project/nerves/docs/Systems.md

     platform points to the Buildroot defconfig fragment file used to build the system.

+5.  `provider`: Optional - The provider that should be used to build the artifact.

+    If this key is not defined, Nerves will choose a default provider that should be used to build the artifact based on information about the host computer that you are building on.
+For example, Mac OS will use `Nerves.Package.Artifact.Providers.Docker` where as Linux will use
+    `Nerves.Package.Artifact.Providers.Local`.
+Specifying a provider module in
+    the package config could be used to force the provider.

+6.  `provider_opts`: Optional - A keyword list of options to pass to the provider module.

-5.  `checksum`: The list of files for which checksums are calculated and stored in the artifact cache.
+6.  `checksum`: The list of files for which checksums are calculated and stored in the artifact cache.

     This checksum is used to match the cached Nerves artifact on disk with its